soulripper13/speedtest_rt_ru/README.md

 2. Select `speedtest_rt_ru.perform_test`.
 3. Call the service (no parameters required).

-#### Binary Auto-Update
+#### Binary Updates
-The integration checks for a new QMS binary every **24 hours** by comparing the `ETag` header from `lib.qms.ru`.
-If a new version is found, it is downloaded and applied in place — no restart required.
-You will see a log message when an update is detected and applied.
+QMS binary updates are handled by a GitHub Actions workflow in this repository.
+The workflow checks the upstream RT.RU binaries, updates the packaged `qms_lib` files when they change, and opens a pull request.

 #### Disable Automatic Speedtest Updates
 1. Go to **Settings → Devices & Services**.